Agoric/documentation/main/zoe/api/zoe.md

 omitting that argument or passing `undefined`, instead of passing an empty record.

-`exit`'s value should be an `exitRule`, an object with three possible keys for key:value pairs:
+The optional `exit`'s value should be an `exitRule`, an object with three possible keys for key:value pairs:
 - `waived:null`: The user can't cancel and relies entirely on the smart contract to promptly finish their offer.
-- `onDemand:null`: The user can cancel on demand.
+- `onDemand:null`:  (Default) The user can cancel on demand.
 - `afterDeadline`: The offer is automatically cancelled after a deadline, as determined by its `timer` and `deadline` properties.
 The timer is a timer, and the `deadline` is with respect to the timer.
 Some example timers use Unix epoch time, while others count block height.